huydd79/conjur-deployment/README.md

-# CyberArk Conjur Enterprise - Demo Lab Setup Scripts
+# CyberArk Conjur Enterprise - Deployment Scripts

 This repository contains a professional suite of automated scripts designed to deploy and configure a **CyberArk Conjur Enterprise (Secrets Manager)** environment.
 It is optimized for Lab, Research, and Demo purposes, following CyberArk's production-grade recommendations and the latest v13.7/15.0 standards.